 So, do you need workers’ comp for part-time employees?
-Unless they fall into one of the two exceptions above, the answer is yes.
+Unless they fall into one of the three exemptions above, the answer is yes.
 Independent contractors are not considered employees, and an employer is not required to carry workers’ compensation insurance for those individuals unless they are in the construction industry.

-Florida requires that even self-employed workers in the construction industry carry workers’ compensation insurance.
-If you’re in an industry that has less risk of physical injury and you have no employees, you might still decide that it’s a good idea to have coverage.
+The State of Florida requires that even self-employed workers in the construction industry carry workers’ compensation insurance.
+If you’re in an industry that has less risk of workplace injuries and you have no employees, you might still decide that it’s a good idea to have coverage.